|

 Features: A much branched, untidy

-but stiff, oblong (10-20cm long) and are two-toned: dark green above
+Leaves oblong (10-20cm long) thin but stiff, leathery dark green above

-and silvery white beneath.
+and silvery white below.
 This is because of overlapping star-shaped

 scales on the underside.
-Leaves are arranged in a spiral and wither
+Leaves are arranged alternately in a spiral

 Human